-With proper management and investing, receiving an inheritance is an opportunity to strengthen your financial plan and improve your progress towards financial independence.
+With proper management and investing, receiving a windfall inheritance is an opportunity to strengthen your financial plan and improve your progress towards financial independence.

 However, this does not usually happen.
-On average, 1 in every 3 inheritances are spent down in 2 years or less.
+On average, 1 in every 3 financial windfalls are spent down in 2 years or less.
 Here’s how to create a sustainable, successful plan around your inheritance and some pitfalls you may encounter.
 If you are unsure of how to navigate these issues, seek out a fiduciary, fee-only financial planner:

-For most, inheritances are treated very differently than their other savings, and that leads to money be wasted or spent differently than they would with other money.
-So, before you begin spending your inheritance, its important to go back to your goals and see what needs help to fund.
+For most, sudden inheritances of wealth are treated very differently than their other savings, and that leads to money be wasted or spent differently than they would with other money.
+So, before you begin spending your inheritance windfall, its important to go back to your goals and see what needs help to fund.

-For example, if you have a goal of retiring, than that inheritance money should go towards maximizing long term retirement savings such as an IRA or Roth IRA.
+For example, if you have a retirement plan, than that inheritance money should go towards maximizing long term retirement savings such as an IRA or Roth IRA.
 Don’t use this new money to buy a new car, a new house, or other items that will not contribute to your retirement goal.

 Or, if you had a goal to pay for a child’s or grandchild’s college expenses, than using inheritance money to help start or fund a 529 should be a priority.

 You may find that even after these goals are funded you have money left over.
 That is the time to consider adding new goals and expenses to your financial plan, not before.